jtomchak/react-movie-town/README.md

 9.  **ROUTING** Our details button!
 The business has asked, that rather than a modal, we take the user to a details page of the movie. `npm install --save react-router-dom`

 1. Router component for the environment you’re targeting and render it at the top of your app.
+Once applied we should be able to see Router and a parent to our App Component.

 ```js
 //index.js